K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click ① sub menu and click ② "delete" from the list.
 ![3-2-1-3-1-2-0]

-2. CLick “delete” button from the confirmation pop-up to complete deletion of the application.
+2. CLick “delete” button from the confirm pop-up to complete deletion of the application.
 ![3-2-1-3-1-2-1]

 ### <div id='49'/> 3.2.1.3.1.5.
 Number of Instance/Memory Capacity/Disk Capacity Setting